j-h-m/ManTraNet/Readme.md

 ***

+# Note from fork author
+To run the docker container you need to install and setup this tool on your host: https://github.com/NVIDIA/nvidia-docker#quickstart

 # Overview
 ManTraNet is an end-to-end image forgery detection and localization solution, which means it takes a testing image as input, and predicts pixel-level forgery likelihood map as output.
 Comparing to existing methods, the proposed ManTraNet has the following advantages: